barchart/alerting-service-public/README.md

         "publishers": [ ]
     }

-If the alert has never been triggered, the "last_trigger_date" property will be omitted.
+* If the alert has never been triggered, the "last_trigger_date" property will be omitted.
+* The "alert_type" is an optional field that is used to classify the alert.
+It is used to decide "default" publishing rules (if no publishers have been specified).
+This happens by matching the "active_alert_type" property of a PublisherTypeDefault object.

 ####Alert States